StErMi/scaffold-eth-challenge-2-token-vendor/README.md

-# 🏗 scaffold-eth | 🏰 BuidlGuidl | Speedrun challenge 2
+# 🏗 scaffold-eth | 🏰 BuidlGuidl | 🚩 Challenge 2: Token Vendor

 ## The goal of the dApp